-You can get a HD video of the 2012-2015 Tony Awards telecasts on iTunes or Amazon (including individual musical numbers) here.
-To watch highlights of past years' telecasts check out the multi-volume "Broadway's Lost Treasures" compilation, available on DVD, which contains classic moments from Tony broadcasts.
+You can preview and purchase video of the recent Tony Awards telecasts from 2012 to the present on iTunes and Amazon, including individual musical numbers.
+Get direct links by year here.
+To watch highlights of Tony Awards telecasts from previous decades, check out the multi-volume "Broadway's Lost Treasures" compilation, available on DVD, which contains classic moments from Tony broadcasts.
 "Broadway's Lost Treasures" is available from Amazon.com.

-The 70th Annual Tony Awards will take place on June 12, 2016, at the Beacon Theatre.
+The 71st Annual Tony Awards will take place on June 11, 2017, at Radio City Music Hall in NYC.
 The event will be broadcast on CBS live at 8/7c (delayed PT).
+Or stream the Tony Awards live across platforms with the CBS All Access subscription service.
+(Live stream is available in select markets.
+Visit CBS.com/allaccess for details.)

 Go to the show's page on this site.
 You will find a link to the show's website, if it has one.